A day in the life of a medical ghostwriter

 But because I now take a fistful of powerful cardiac medications everyday, I have become gradually both aware of and alarmed by Big Pharma marketing, and especially about what Dr. Marcia Angell herself (for over 20 years the Editor-in-Chief at the prestigious New England Journal of Medicine) calls “… its pervasive conflicts of interest that corrupt the medical profession.”

 In fact, I have absolutely no way of knowing which of my cardiac meds were prescribed for me based on flawed research or tainted medical journal articles that were funded and ghostwritten by the very drug companies who stand to gain by paying for positive outcomes.
-And, worse, neither does my doctor.
-This is allowed to happen in part because of what we now know as “stealth marketing“.
+And, worse, neither do my doctors.
+This is allowed to happen in part because of what we now know as stealth marketing“.

 Continue reading